henryburgerlu/PWC-Digital-Intelligence-Loan-Analysis/README.md

 It is suggested that it might be helpful to reconcil assumptions with the client — particularly around repayment expectations, loss assumptions, and discounting methodology — to ensure alignment for audit validation and financial reporting.

+Disclaimer: I do not own the dataset included in this project.
+I complete this project as a job simulation learning opportunity.
+The dataset source came from Forage: https://www.theforage.com/simulations/pwc-ch/digital-intelligence-kmu8